Tennessee Stories Project Frequently Asked Questions

 Partners get the opportunity to help eliminate abortion stigma in Tennessee.

 Is Planned Parenthood sponsoring the Tennessee Stories Project?

 Yes.
-Planned Parenthood of Middle and East Tennessee and Planned Parenthood of Greater Memphis Region have paid for the development and online security for the Tennessee Stories Project website.
+Planned Parenthood of Tennessee and North Mississippi has paid for the development and online security for the Tennessee Stories Project website.
 This legal responsibility requires storytellers to sign releases upon submitting their stories.